-- The arrangement of streets in a development shall provide for the alignment and continuation of existing or proposed streets into adjoining lands in those cases in which the adjoining lands are undeveloped and deemed appropriate for future development or in which the adjoining lands are developed and include opportunities for such connections. - Street rights-of-way shall be extended to or along adjoining property boundaries such that a b. roadway connection or street stub shall be provided for development where practicable and feasible in each direction (north, south, east, and west) for development which abuts vacant lands.
-In cases where the property boundary is within a drainage swale, the roadway connection or street stub shall terminate at the edge of the swale, and the developer shall post a performance guarantee with the County to ensure funds are available to complete the street connection.
+- The arrangement of streets in a development shall provide for the alignment and continuation of existing or proposed streets into adjoining lands in those cases in which the adjoining lands are undeveloped and deemed appropriate for future development or in which the adjoining lands are developed and include opportunities for such connections. - b.
+Street rights-of-way shall be extended to or along adjoining property boundaries such that a roadway connection or street stub shall be provided for development where practicable and feasible in each direction (north, south, east, and west) for development which abuts vacant lands.
+In cases where the property boundary is within a drainage swale, the roadway connection or street stub shall terminate at the edge of the swale, and the developer shall post a performance guarantee with the County to ensure funds are available to complete the street connection. - c.

-- c.
 Arterial and collector streets shall intersect with surrounding collector or arterial streets at safe and convenient locations, as determined by the NCDOT and UDO Administrator. - d.
-At all locations where streets terminate with no street connection, but a future connection is planned or accommodated, a sign shall be installed at the location with the words "FUTURE ROAD CONNECTION" to inform property owners. - e.
-The final plat shall identify all stub streets and include a notation that all street stubs are intended for connection with future streets on adjoining undeveloped or underdeveloped lands. - f.
-The use of residential strips of land in order to prevent the extension of proposed or existing streets or access thereto is prohibited. - g.
-Where access to a subdivision site is by a street that does not meet State standards, that street shall be improved by the developer in order to meet current State standards.
+At all locations where streets terminate with no street connection, but a future connection is planned or accommodated, a sign shall be installed at the location with the words "FUTURE ROAD CONNECTION" to inform property owners. - The final plat shall identify all stub streets and include a notation that all street stubs are intended for connection with future streets on adjoining undeveloped or underdeveloped lands. - The street system of a development shall be coordinated with existing, proposed, and anticipated streets outside the development or outside the portion of a single tract that is being divided into lots. - 2.1.
+Arterial and collector streets shall intersect with surrounding collector or arterial streets at safe and convenient locations, as determined by the NCDOT and UDO Administrator. - 3.
+Local streets shall connect with surrounding streets where necessary to permit the convenient movement of traffic or facilitate emergency service vehicle access.
+Local street connections shall not be permitted where the effect would be to encourage the use of the streets by substantial through traffic.